csv/ddpy/readme.md

 ### Exercise
 Load a dataset into a pandas data frame, and convert it to MIDI.
 You can use any dataset you want, but here's an option in case you can't come up with any.
-XXX

 ```python
 df = pandas.io.wb.download(indicator=['NY.GDP.PCAP.KD','EN.ATM.CO2E.KT'],